Skip to main navigation Skip to content Skip to footer

 Read Northeast Action Collective and Texas Housers’ joint call on HUD to uphold civil rights where Texas has failed

-State issues•by Texas Housers Staff•Posted September 21, 2022
+Community Spotlight, State issues•by Texas Housers Staff•Posted September 21, 2022

 The Northeast Action Collective and Texas Housers continue to call on HUD to use all of its power to enforce…

-Tags: CDBG MIT, HUD, Northeast Action Collective
+Tags: CDBG, HUD, Northeast Action Collective

 Texas GLO must enter Voluntary Compliance Agreement or Southeast Texas communities of color will continue losing livelihoods and lives

-Harvey Recovery, National issues, State issues•by Texas Housers Staff•Posted August 25, 2022
+Disaster Recovery, National issues, State issues•by Texas Housers Staff•Posted August 25, 2022

 In March of 2022, the Department of Housing and Urban Development determined that the Texas General Land Office was discriminatory…